oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-Operations/helidon-open-api.md

 ### To many paths, how do we hide private ones ?
 This has given us the entire API, but the /status is probably not relevant to external callers.
 (As we'll see in the Kubernetes sections it's more for the internal operation of the cluster and availability than something an client would call.
 So we need a way to remove some end-points from the output.

-- Open the src/main/resources/microprofile-config.properties file
+- Open the src/main/resources/META-INF/microprofile-config.properties file
   - Uncomment the line `mp.openapi.scan.exclude.classes=com.oracle.labs.helidon.storefront.resources.StatusResource,com.oracle.labs.helidon.storefront.data.ItemRequest`

+(It's the last line, so it may be a bit hidden)

-This tells Helidon to ignore any paths in the StatusResource and ConfigurationResource classes.
+This tells Helidon to ignore any paths it fined in the StatusResource and ConfigurationResource classes when generating the Open API document.

 <details><summary><b>Other configuration settings for OpenAPI</b></summary>
 The Helidon runtime supports a large number of configuration settings that can be used to control the generation of the OpenAPI document, this include the ability to packages as well as classes to include / exclude, or if you need finer grained control you can even define filter and model classes that chose exactly which paths will be included or removed.